10 Key Requirements for an Effective Enterprise Search Solution

 However, any solution that claims to be entirely “plug and play” likely does not have the type of functionality needed.

-The “sweet spot” for full deployment of an enterprise search solution should be somewhere between 4-12 weeks.
+The “sweet spot” for full deployment of an enterprise search solution should be somewhere between 4-12 weeks, and the solution delivered should have the flexibility to provide real answers and insight to queries, not just point at documents that may or may not be relevant.

 7. Applicable to all Workflows